angrave/UnofficialGradeEntry/README.md

 Here's the official documentation by the registrar - https://registrar.illinois.edu/faculty-staff/staff-grades/faculty-grade-entry/#mass-grade-entry

-So please let me know why do you even need this tool when there are multiple official methods to upload grades -
+So please let me know why you even need this tool when there are multiple official methods to upload grades -

 1. Export grades from Canvas LMS and maybe Moodle LMS, then upload them into Banner.
 1. Upload a spreadsheet: Create a XLSX (Excel) document using your favorite tool e.g.